jamiepoli/JamvieCTF/content/about.md

 ---
-title: "About"
+title: "About Me"
 date: 2020-04-21T00:23:24-06:00
 draft: false
 ---

 Hello!
 I'm Jamvie, a software developer based in Canada with a passion for all things computer security.
+I'm a part of the CTF [Maple Bacon](https://ubcctf.github.io/) team.
 I'm currently studying to finish my Computer Science degree - hopefully, after graduating I'll end up in the field doing something I love.
 Besides cybersecurity, I like to do art, keep up with fashion, and talk about nature.

 **What is a CTF?**